breelong7/breelong7.github.io/day4.md

   - Each link should be big enough to click and change appearnce when users hover over it
 - Consistent
   - Keep primary navigation exactly the same

+  ## Design with CSS
+  ### What is CSS?
+How to control the design to make your webpages more attractive.
+CSS associates style rules with HTML elements

+  Rules contain two parts: a selector and a declaration.
+  **Selectors** indicate which element the rule applies to.
+The same rule can apply to more than one element if you separate the element names with commas.

+  **Declarations** indicate how the elements referred to in the selector should be styled.
+  Declarations sit inside curly brackets and each is made up of two parts - property and value, separated by a colon.
+  **Properties** indicate the aspects of the element you want to change.
+For example, color, font, width, height and border.
+  **Values** specify the setting you want to use for the chosen properties.
+For example, if you want to specify a color property then the value is the color you want the text in these elements to be.

+  Link CSS files in your HTML files to apply the styling.